Gauge fixing and physical symmetries: Symmetric backgrounds

 \section{Symmetric backgrounds}

-So far, we have identified the conditions for a gauge fixing to be symmetric.
-However, we have not yet constructed any explicit example of such gauge fixings.
-We now put forward a particular realization using the family of background field gauges and the notion of center-symmetric backgrounds.
-For other possible strategies, see App.~B.
+So far, we have identified the condition (\ref{eq:20}) for a gauge fixing to be symmetric.\footnote{In the case of conditional gauge fixings based on gauge-fixing conditions $F[A]=0$, it is interesting to analyze under which conditions the associated gauge-fixing functional $z[A]$ is symmetric.
+We discuss this question in App.~\ref{sec:cond}.} However, we have not yet constructed any explicit example of such gauge fixings.
+We now put forward a particular realization using the family of background field gauges and the notion of symmetric backgrounds.
+For other possible strategies, see App.~C. As we did above, we focus on the example of center-symmetry but our discussion can easily be extended to other symmetries.